Get Connected: Chromebook Laptops & WiFi Hotspots

 Need a computer and internet access?
-Allegany County Library System now lends Chromebook laptops and hotspots.
+Allegany County Library System now lends Chromebook laptops and WiFi hotspots.
 Get connected and reserve a laptop and hotspot by placing a request on our catalog or by contacting the library.
-Chromebooks and hotspots are expected to be available at all open library by April 5, 2021.
+Chromebook laptops are available at all branches and WiFi hotspots are available at the South Cumberland Library.
+WiFi hotspots are expected to be available at the other locations soon.

 - Job searching/job applications